 Study of experimental design in biology, including hypothesis formulation, literature review and bibliography selection, experimental methods, budgeting, setting timetables, and consideration of legal and ethical issues.
 Students will prepare and defend a proposal for their thesis work.
 Three hours of class per week.
 Pre-requisites: Graduate Standing

-For the MS with thesis option, two of the electives must be Thesis I and II (BIO698 and BIO699.
+3 For the MS with thesis option, Thesis I and II (BIO698 and BIO699) are also required.
 Thesis courses are not available to students pursuing the non-thesis track.
 ELECTIVES - Choose from: BIO508 Developmental Biology

 A study of the embryonic and post-embryonic development of animals, with special emphasis on humans.
 The morphogenesis, growth and mechanisms of differentiation are stressed.
 Other topics include cancer, regeneration, cloning, hormones as mediators of development, and developmental genetics.
 Pre-requisite: Graduate Standing or Permission of Instructor